Search the website

 40b Architects conversion Devon sustainable house 1

-A recently converted and extended property in north devon has been designed with sustainability and energy efficiency at the forefront of the design brief.
+A recently converted and extended property in north Devon has been designed with sustainability, energy efficiency and low maintenance at the forefront of the design brief.

-The building was an office and garage below and has been converted to a dwelling re-using substantial amounts of the original structure and services, thereby utilising the embodied energy and existing materials within the building.
+Originally a rural office, the use changed to a dwelling re-using substantial amounts of the original structure and services, thereby utilising much of the embodied energy and materials within the building.

-The new dwelling also significantly exceeds current and 2025 proposed Building Regulations standards, with the following sustainability measures incorporated:
+The new dwelling significantly exceeds current and 2025 proposed Building Regulations insulation standards, with the following sustainability measures incorporated:

 • 10kw battery storage to retain generated power and run domestic loads and heating and hot water requirements in all but the coldest days of winter